Vakhtang V: Prince of Mukhrani

 Bakhuta Beg had a complicated relationship with King Rostom Khan in the 1630s.

 The rise of Rostom Khan to power consolidated Vakhtang II’s authority over Mukhrani, which he governed under the Muslim name Bakhuta Beg.
-In 1635, Vakhtang acted as mediator in negotiations between the central government and the rebel Duke David of Aragvi, his maternal uncle, hosting both the king, his troops, and the duke in Mukhrani.
-The talks failed, and David of Aragvi was assassinated in Vakhtang’s fortress by Rostom Khan’s guards.
+In 1635, Vakhtang acted as mediator in negotiations between the central government and the rebel Datuna, Duke of Aragvi, his maternal uncle, hosting both the king, his troops, and the duke in Mukhrani.
+The talks failed, and Datuna was assassinated in Vakhtang’s fortress by Rostom Khan’s guards.
 Rostom then used Mukhrani as a base for his campaign to invade the Aragvian province of Dusheti.

 This episode altered Vakhtang’s relationship with the royal court in Tbilisi.
 That same year, Teimuraz I of Kakheti, then in exile in Imereti, returned to his former kingdom with the support of the Prince of Mukhrani.
 Accompanied by Prince Iotam Amilakhvari, Vakhtang visited Teimuraz in Kakheti to plan an invasion of Kartli.
 After Rostom Khan failed to obtain reinforcements from Persia, Teimuraz entered Kartli and formed an alliance with Vakhtang II and the Duchy of Ksani, laying siege to Gori with Mukhranian troops.
 The nocturnal assault was unsuccessful, forcing Vakhtang and Teimuraz to retreat to the villages of Ikorta and Artsevi within Ksani territory.
 They regrouped and attacked Gori again but were decisively defeated by Rostom Khan in a bloody battle.
 Rostom’s forces ravaged Mukhrani, and Vakhtang II was forced to flee to Saeristo.

 Following this defeat, Vakhtang returned to Rostom Khan’s sphere of influence.
 In 1638, he warned the king of an impending invasion by Teimuraz, prompting Rostom to dispatch the Georgian catholicos Evdemon to persuade Teimuraz to withdraw to Kakheti.
-Two years later, another invasion plot emerged, this time supported by Duke Zaal of Aragvi and Iotam Amilakhvari, who gathered their forces at Akhalgori.
+Two years later, another invasion plot emerged, this time supported by Zaal, Duke of Aragvi and Iotam Amilakhvari, who gathered their forces at Akhalgori.
 On 24 December 1640, Rostom Khan sent a message to Prince Vakhtang requesting the aid of Mukhranian troops.
 Later that night, he sent another letter stating:“We are arriving with many men; come and join us with your people in good order, so that, with God’s help, we may attack without waiting for dawn.”Rostom arrived in Mukhrani that very night, where he was received by Vakhtang II.
 On the morning of 25 December, their combined forces launched a surprise assault on Akhalgori, catching the rebels off guard as they attended the Christmas Mass.
 During the battle, Vakhtang distinguished himself as a formidable warrior, while the rebel nobles suffered a crushing defeat.
 Afterward, Rostom, Vakhtang, and their soldiers shared the Christmas feast that had been prepared for the vanquished.

 In the spring of 1642, Rostom Khan led an invasion of Kakheti with Iranian troops.
 Vakhtang and his Mukhranian forces were tasked with capturing Teimuraz in Tianeti, confronting him in the Battle of Ughlisi.
 Vakhtang’s soldiers killed the Kakhetian general Revaz Cholokashvili, forcing Teimuraz to flee eastward into Kakheti, where he was pursued by Rostom.